 In the decades that followed, eugenics marched on, ultimately employing murderous methods under Germany's Third Reich.
 Davenport didn't advocate killing human defectives, but he did propose long-term incarceration and, later, sterilization.
 For the age in which he lived, he was hardly an aberration; the eugenics movement enjoyed widespread support across the American political spectrum.

 In critiquing Heredity in Relation to Eugenics, modern biologists point out that Davenport actually understood the basics of Mendelian inheritance quite well.
 But while he occasionally allowed that certain traits must be driven my multiple genes — and pointed out that far more research was needed — Davenport often reduced to an imagined lone gene complete responsibility for characteristics that are today understood to be influenced by multiple genes — often many of them.
-Human intelligence is likely shaped by 100 or more genes.
+Human intelligence is likely shaped by hundreds of not thousands of genes.
 Likewise, diseases such as schizophrenia and bipolar disorder are hardly simple, single-gene problems.
 These salient facts largely escaped Davenport.

 Besides his tendency to reduce nearly every inheritable characteristic to a single gene — and he picked some doozies, such as wanderlust and love of the sea — Davenport also reduced almost every trait a person might express to inheritance.
 He glibly described families whose members excelled in art, music and literature, apparently without considering that a shared environment of affluence, connections, and access to the best education money could buy might provide a boost.
 He was equally incautious when it came to bad luck: